 document this using the Virginia Informed Choice Form in the waiver management system

 (WaMS) application. [section III.C.5.c, p.
 8].
 The CSB SC will complete the Virginia Informed Choice form to document provider and SC choice for Regional Support Team referrals, when changes in any provider, service, or service setting occurs, a new service is requested, the individual is dissatisfied with a service or provider, and no less than annually.
+The CSB will document the selected Support Coordinator’s name on the Virginia Informed Choice form to indicate individuals, and as applicable Substitute Decision-Maker's, choice of the assigned SC.

 Support Coordinator Quality Review - The CSB shall complete the Support Coordinator Quality

 Review process for a statistically significant sample size as outlined in the Support Coordinator Quality Review Process.